JRam02/naturalistic-analysis/README.md

 3. `dynamic_isc_analysis`: notebook containing dynamic ISC analysis using a tapered cosine sliding window
 4. `dynamic_FC_analysis`: notebook containing dynamic FC analysis using a tapered cosine sliding window
 5. `hurst_exponent_FDR`: notebook containing the FDR thresholding of the hurst exponent at the network and ROI level

+### Acknowledgement
+We kindly thank the volunteers from the community and community-based Child and Adolescent Mental Health Services clinic in Ireland.
+This work has been supported by the Trinity College Dublin Provost Award (2018-2019) and a NARSAD Young Investigator Award from the Brain and Behaviour Research Foundation (2015-2017) awarded to Dr. Clare Kelly.
+We also wish to thank

 ### Citation